 For the optional cream cheese drizzle:

-Whip up the boxed pancake mix as directed (Jessica uses water or almond milk in hers).
+- Make the boxed pancake mix as directed on the box.
+(Jessica uses water or almond milk in hers).

-Pour the batter in and bake for about 1-minute, until nice and golden brown.
+- Pour the batter in and bake for about one minute, until nice and golden brown.

 To make the cream cheese drizzle: